earthsteading/wominjeka/mission-statement.md

 These values support our mission statement:

  - innovation for sustainability (beyond the current 1950's Building Code of Australia)
- - net negative emissions (not just building envelope)
+ - net negative emissions (not just building envelope pssive homes)
- - meaningful legacy using material longevity (ciricular economy)
+ - meaningful legacy using material longevity (ciricular economy resuse)

 ## The Problem(s)